Hopping Freight Trains: The story of Rapid T

-Hopping Freight Trains and Living the Life of a Hobo
+Hopping Freights and Living the Life of a Hobo

 I met a man outside of our cafe in South Deerfield named Rapid T. He was unshaven and carrying a box of crushed Miller Lite cans.
 He had a bicycle with a pair of boots dangling over the handlebars.
 He told me that he was called a Rail Fan, and that he hops freight trains to get around all over the country.

 There are many more people than you would think who get around this way, he said.
 They hop into freight trains and live the lives of the old time hobos, never settling down and living meagerly but totally on the road.
 One CBS TV show estimated that there are at least 1000 fulltime hobos riding rails across the US today.